BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Ethereum/xDaiChain/LCEX1:Intro_To_xDaiChain.md

 xDai is a sidechain of Ethereum.
 The native currency is called xDai.

 ### Why is xDai used
-Here are 3 of xDai's most useful characteristics:
+Here are three of xDai's most useful characteristics:
 - xDai is pegged one to one with DAI
 - xDai has a bridge to DAI
 - xDAI has a bridge for any ERC20 token